 The parish outside of the villages is mostly open farmland.
-There are spectacular views out over the Trent flood plain towards Nottingham.
+There are spectacular views out over the Vale of Belvoir/Trent flood plain towards Nottingham.
 From the high ground to the east, the villages are almost hidden by trees.
 See Appendix 3.